New publication details proven policies tailored to Southern and Eastern Mediterranean contexts

 Energy efficiency is not only the quickest and lowest-cost way to address many security and environmental issues that plague many countries, it is also one of best ways for an economy to meet surging energy demand.
 With energy consumption growing by well over 5% a year in many parts of the Arab and Southern and Eastern Mediterranean region, the IEA joined with regional partners to develop the first regional tailoring of its 25 Energy Efficiency Policy Recommendations.

 The results are 20 detailed recommendations across six sectors designed by top energy efficiency experts from ten economies in the region.
 Presented in the new IEA publication, Regional Energy Efficiency Policy Recommendations: Arab-Southern and Eastern Mediterranean (SEMED) Region, the proposals range from policies to promote energy efficiency for small and medium enterprises to measures to design and implement minimum energy performance standards for buildings and appliances.
+The publication is also available in Arabic and French.

 The experts developed the recommendations at a roundtable funded by the European Bank for Reconstruction and Development (EBRD) and organised with the Regional Centre for Renewable Energy and Energy Efficiency (RCREEE) and the League of Arab States.
 Participants from across the region, from Egypt to Iraq, Sudan to Tunisia, used the two-day event in Amman, Jordan, to identify and compare specific Arab-SEMED energy savings opportunities as well as market barriers, which include highly subsidised energy prices, demanding climatic conditions and sparse funding.